sahhollingsworth/note-taker/README.md

 The Note Taker application is a simple application for anyone to write and save notes in their web browser, allowing them to organize their thoughts and keep track of tasks they need to complete throughout the day to ensure they can delegate the majority of their time to the actual work they need to be doing.

 ## Summary
 Note Taker is a simple application for writing and saving notes.
-This application will use an Express.js backend, saving and retrieving note data from a single JSON file.
+This Heroku-hosted application will use an Express.js backend, saving and retrieving note data from a single JSON file.

 * App landing page  includes a link to a Notes page which takes the user to a page with all existing notes.
 * The Notes page has a left-hand column with the existing notes and a right-hand column with empty fields for the user to enter a new note title and text.
 * When the user enters a new note title and text, a Save icon appears in the navigation at the top of the page.